R3TT/name-recognition/README.md

 ## Release History

+* 2018.07.02 - version 1.1.4
+  * Default to top 85% of names by occurence in population
 * 2018.07.02 - version 1.1.3
   * Finalized support for specifying the popularity of the names required
 * 2018.07.02 - version 1.1.1